MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/visual-vs-windowed-hosting.md

 **Sizing, positioning, and visibility**

-CoreWebView2Controller takes a parent HWND.
-The Bounds property sizes and positions the WebView2 relative to the parent HWND.
+CoreWebView2Controller takes a parent `HWND`.
+The Bounds property sizes and positions the WebView2 relative to the parent `HWND`.
 The visibility of WebView2 can be toggled using 'IsVisible`.

 ##### [.NET/C#](#tab/dotnetcsharp)